Welcome to the home of the Australian Nature Study Guide!

 Notebook Pages: have been included for your enjoyment.

 Hi!
-I’m Marie and I’ve been home educating for ten years.
+I’m Marie and I’ve been home educating for eleven years.
 I’ve shared most of my life with my awesome husband.
 We live on the land with four of our children who enjoy helping dad and raising dogs, calves, ducks, goats and pigs.
-Two of our daughters have graduated so far and we’re blessed to be the grandparents of a precious granddaughter.
+Two of our daughters have graduated so far and we’re blessed to be the grandparents of two precious granddaughters.

 I’m so blessed to have the opportunity to live this life with them and I’m counting each second as precious.
 In those rare moments when there’s time to breath and cappuccinos and chocolate are bliss, I love to read, walk and journal.
 Above all, I love my Saviour and exploring His exquisite creation brings me much joy.